Ganymede-Bio/website-docusaurus/docs/functions/Overview.md

 If a function is editable, it will have a pencil icon in the upper-right corner.
 Clicking this pencil will launch an editor notebook.
 This notebook contains the user-editable Function code as well as some testing and debugging code that you can use as you make changes to your function code.

-Comitting your changes to the Flow is accomplished by running the final step in the notebook.
+Committing your changes to the Flow is accomplished by running the final step in the notebook.
 This will commit your changes and re-deploy the Flow to the Environment.

 ```python
 from ganymede.editor import save